PxTools/PxBuild/README.md

 - the rest of the metadata, table specific information, e.g. title
 - the datadata, a parquet-file (or for testing csv) with the data and implisitt the codelist for time.

-Each part, except the datadata, has a json-schema, named: pxtoolconfig, pxcodes, pxstatistics and pxmetadata.
+Each part, except the datadata, has a json-schema, named: pxbuildconfig, pxcodes, pxstatistics and pxmetadata.

-So, you supply data and the jsons and pxtool generates the px-files.
+So, you supply data and the jsons and pxbuild generates the px-files.

 ```mermaid
 flowchart TD